New Images For ‘Fear The Walking Dead’ Season 3, Episode 1 Reveal Two Characters Will Be Reunited

 AMC’s ‘Fear the Walking Dead,’ Season 3, Episode 1, Cliff Curtis stars as Travis Manawa [Image by Michael Desmond/AMC]

-Flickering Myth have also released further stills from Season 3 which can be viewed here.
+Flickering Myth has also released further stills from Season 3 which can be viewed here.
 Their images provide character shots of existing, as well as new characters, from Season 3 of Fear the Walking Dead.

 The official synopsis for Season 3 of Fear the Walking Dead is below.